What Are Vaccine Passports? Has COVID-19 Made Them Necessary?

 With the ubiquitous adoption of mobile phones and their ilk, it seems likely that an electronic app might become the more or less universal choice.

 The certificate’s fundamental purpose is to document the holder’s vaccination or immunity status.
-It might also carry data about the person’s health history, including tests for the virus, whether or not they have survived the disease, what strains they’ve been subjected to, etc.
+Additionally, it might carry data about the person’s health history, including tests for the virus, whether or not they have survived the disease, what strains they’ve been subjected to, etc.

 How it Might be Used